 When Pharaoh appoints Joseph as viceroy, he also gives him Asenath, the daughter of an Egyptian priest, as a wife:

-בראשית מא:מב ...וַיִּתֵּן־לוֺ אֶת־אָֽסְנַת בַּת־פּוֺטִי פֶרַע כֺּהֵן אֹן לְאִשָּׁה וַיֵּצֵא יוֺסֵף עַל־אֶרֶץ מִצְרָיִם׃

 Gen 41:45 ...and (Pharaoh) gave him for a wife Asenath daughter of Poti-phera, Priest of On.
 Thus Joseph emerged in charge of the land of Egypt.”

 As a daughter of an Egyptian priest, Asenath would have worshiped Egyptian deities, not Joseph’s God.
 Later Jewish writers, unlike the biblical author, were troubled by this; as the mother of Ephraim and Manasseh (Gen 41:50–52), two future tribes of Israel, Asenath and her allegiance needed clarification.